soraxas/firmware/README.md

   - Or via running scripts/make-release.js (run by `node make-release.js`) and flashing the resulting tar.bz2 through agent.

 If you have any problems with the build procedure, please create issue in the official agent repository.
 I made no changes into the proccedure and I will not be able to help with them.

+## TODO
+- allow multiple macros run at the same time
+- enable slots for runtime macros